Sk0ut/Terasology/ESOF-docs/Software Evolution.md

 ![Final Result](Resources/finalresult.jpg)

-After finished implementing it, we issued a pull request, that can be seen here: [#2060](https://github.com/MovingBlocks/Terasology/pull/2060)
+After finishing its implementation, we issued a pull request, that can be seen here: [#2060](https://github.com/MovingBlocks/Terasology/pull/2060)